 1. Change jobs

 To preface this tip, you should know that there is a fine line between making career moves and job hopping.
 However, changing jobs can be one of the quickest ways to get a big pay increase relatively quickly.
 While annual merit increases tend to hover around 3% annually, it is fairly standard practice to see a 10% (or more) salary increase when you make a job move.
 While you may be content with your current company, you have to factor in a certain amount of lost opportunity cost if you decide to become a “company man,” rather than exploring your options elsewhere.
+There are plenty of recruitment consultants that will be keen to help you if you decide to switch companies, put some feelers out with the larger names in your city and see what opportunities are available.

 That said, do not let the desire for a quick pay bump cause you to fall into the trap of job hopping.
 Moving companies too often will eventually bring diminishing returns, as employers become less willing to invest money in you and your job prospects decline.
 If you’re looking to change companies, you should ideally do so every few years in order to strike a balance between capitalising on job moves and building a solid career track.